Last Updated: October 11, 2021

 - Are VPNs necessary when you download torrents?
 As with every other way of downloading and uploading files, while using a torrent your IP address is on the front, vulnerable and exposed to a lot of people and server nodes.
 So, as you download or seed files with torrents, your system is unprotected and at risk.

 - But no need to worry, because Virtual Private Networks exist for these problems.
 They hide your actual IP address and keep cybercriminals, spies, and trackers at bay.
 By encrypting your output information, it creates a new route from its server, which can be across the globe, and masks your online presence.
-With this said, it is highly suggestible to use one of the best VPN options for torrenting.
+With this said, it is highly suggestible to use one of the top VPN options for torrenting.

 Streaming Movies and TV Shows Unavailable in Your Country